tarmac/browsercms/doc/features/design_integration.md

 ### [Ask Kyle]

+* The lists are not the same size as the spans, which makes it impossible to use them for drop targets.
+Had to use more base 'draggable' code rather than sortable.
 * no-bottom vs bottom-form-btn - Some pages use this, others don't.
 This is being added at the layout level, so its complicated to retain.
 * Fonts for Dashboard table headers/menus are just less bold than in design.
 * Icons for: